Updated: May 18

 Beware of vanity metrics

-If you’re looking to influence sales, and to demonstrate marketing’s ROI, you’ll need to look at metrics that attribute revenue to a marketing source, for example requests to watch a demo or completed contact us forms.
-Basically, you need to be able show that a contact came through the buyer journey thanks to specific marketing activity.
+If you’re looking to influence sales, and to demonstrate marketing’s ROI, you’ll need to look at metrics that attribute revenue to a marketing source, for example requests to watch a demo or completed "contact us" forms.
+Basically, you need to be able to show that a contact became a buyer thanks to specific marketing activities.